Tsessebe/ComPorts/README.md

 ## Installation

-Download the zip-file from releases, unzip to a location on your pc/ laptop hard drive and run the exe.
+1. Download the zip-file from [releases](https://github.com/Tsessebe/ComPorts/releases).
+2. Unzip to a location on your pc/ laptop hard drive.
+3. Run the exe.

 The app will also start up when windows starts.
 This can be disabled by right-click on the tray icon and deselect "Run on Windows Start" menu.